Inflect logo

 Natural Disaster Risk

-Bulgaria has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-Site selection should still account for the most relevant regional hazards.
+Bulgaria has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This minimizes the environmental threat to data center uptime and operational stability.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business